tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * Without the ability to interact with data points via technologies like Plotly Express, spotting outliers could be like finding a needle in a haystack.
 The process would be less efficient, and arguably less effective.

   ![explore_outlier.gif](Images/explore_outlier.gif)

+* Review the Challenge section, walking students through how to create the area plot using the `area` function.

+  * Highlight to students that an area plot is an advanced take on the traditional line plot.
+The area between the lines is filled in, providing a  more impactful visual representation of the data.

 Ask for any remaining questions before moving on.